kaikue/Sudoku/README.md

   - David Barett

 Other resources used:
+- Fonts:
-- Font: "Ancient" by Jorget Paulino
+  - "Ancient" by Jorget Paulino
+  - "Enchanted Land" by Dennis Ludlow
 - Music:
   - "Black Bear, My Spirit Guide" by Todd Banks
   - "Looking Back" by Todd Banks